bengreeley/greeleyCMSImport/README.md

 # greeleyCMSImport
-Utility class/plugin for importing from my old custom CMS that I created to port all content to WordPress MU.
+Utility class/plugin for importing from my custom CMS that I created and have used with dozens of clients.
+Will port all content to WordPress MU.